One of a series of articles about the Poole-Bell House in Fairmount Heights, San Francisco.

 Much of the narrative centered on the legendary Mary Ellen Pleasant, although she never lived there—never even set foot in the house.
 But her own sensational history meant that when something of the building was published, Pleasant’s previous association with one important owner, Teresa Bell, cast a long heavy shadow over every account.
 (Pleasant did however have a ranch in nearby Ingleside for many decades.
 That story is here.)

 The ghost of these stories clung onto the house for decades, and it has taken some digging to find true stories about the house.
 Here is a brief synopsis before diving into the myth-making:

 Built in 1887, the house was the prized accomplishment of attorney John Poole, who unfortunately died in disgrace a few years later.
 His widow Annie Poole lived on there as she successfully rebuilt his estate.
-She sold the house to another widow in 1906, Teresa Bell, who had a great deal of work done on it, including adding a top story.
+She sold the house in 1906 to another widow, Teresa Bell, who had a great deal of work done on it, including adding a top story.
 The Bell family household had been previously been entwined with Mary Ellen Pleasant, who was an object of newspaper scandal stories in the late nineteenth century.
 Bell was the mother of a scandal-ridden family who nonetheless also rebuilt her dead husband’s estate, and created for herself in Fairmount the first home she could call her own.
 After Bell left in late 1917, the house was home a great many other people.
 Bell died elsewhere in 1922.
 (See more stories here).

 A Genealogy of the Thrilling but Erroneous Lore